MasterAli2/SaveStealer/README.md

 `steal [saveNumber]`

+> Note:
-> Note: if the save Number is higher than 3 or lower than 0 it will not show up.
+> If the save Number is higher than 3 or lower than 0 it will not show up.

 This mod is client-side so only YOU must have it.